Porges/ways-to-play/drafts/equipment/hanafuda.md

 ## Manufacturers

 Many of these are taken from @ModernJapaneseWrappers and the manufacturers do not exist any more.
-Angel, Nintendo, and Ōishi Tengudō and the main ones still in business.
+Angel, Nintendo, and Ōishi Tengudō are the main ones still in business.
 Matsui Tengudō appears to have been the last manufacturer making cards by hand [@SalterJapanese].